larryhastings/big/README.md

 why should you have to pass it in explicitly to inner classes?

 Well--now you don't have to!
-You just need to decorate the inner class with `@big.BoundInnerClass`.
+You just decorate the inner class with `@big.BoundInnerClass`, and `BoundInnerClass` takes care of the rest!

 #### Using bound inner classes